University of Technology Sydney

 Preparation in advance of workshops is crucial.
 Workshops will give students the opportunity to work with peers and tutor/mentors, to collaborate on projects directly relevant to the assessment items, and develop photographic skills in a practical context.
 Studio tutorials will provide students with the opportunity to take ownership of the ideas encountered in preparatory reading and research.
 Tutor/mentors will help facilitate discussion and offer expert insight and direction where needed, but students are primarily responsible for the collaborative and participatory nature of the tutorial.
 Students are also responsible for recording feedback from staff and students.

 Outside of class time, students are expected to extend the enquiries made in the collaborative learning session with the independent development of their assessment projects.
 Students are supported in these projects by access to level 2 photo media facilities.
-Grades, marks and feedback on submitted tasks will be provided through Canvas or ReView.
+Grades, marks and feedback on submitted tasks will be provided through Canvas.

 Content (topics)